-2. Place it on a deflagrating spoon and heat it in a non-luminous flame a) Write the equations of reactions that take place when aluminium metal is burnt in airb) Name the product that was formed.
+2. Place it on a deflagrating spoon and heat it in a non-luminous flame a) Write the equation of the reaction that takes place when aluminium metal is burnt in air b) Name the product that was formed.

-3. When combustion is complete, divide the solid residue into two portions and place each portion in two different glass test tubes c) Write the equations of reaction between the product in (b) with HCl and with NaOH $% \left({{\rm NaOH}} \right)$
+3. When combustion is complete, divide the solid residue into two portions and place each portion in two different glass test tubes c) Write the equations of the reactions between the product in (b) with HCl and with NaOH

-4. Add 10ml solution of HCl To the first test tube and 10 ml of NaOH to the second test tube.
+4. Add 10ml solution of HCI To the first test tube and 10 ml of NaOH to the second test tube.
 Observe